microsoft/moaw/workshops/fhir-on-azure/workshop.md

 ---

-## Exercise 2: Generate FHIR resources with Synthea and load them up to the server
+## Generate FHIR resources with Synthea and load them up to the server

 **Duration:** 45 minutes